Abhishikaf/smart_documents/README.md

 You will need to start the program Ganache to simulate a local Ethereum network.

-Open the program Metamask and enter several accounts from the Ganache test network.
+Open the program Metamask and import several accounts from the Ganache test network, using their private keys which can be accessed by clicking the key icon to the right of the account.

 Open the web application Remix IDE.
 Upload the smart contract file ```SmartDocument.sol```.